KERMIT'S

 Topic: Nineteenth Century Exploration

-Helen put together a collection of excerpts from books of first time explorations.
-This is a favorite of mine with tales of sailing the high seas, exploring the Northwest Passage, climbing mountains, crossing the Australian continent, canoeing the Labrador wilderness, even bicycling across China.
-Being fascinated by the Hubbard expedition through Labrador I did additional research and have posted some links below.
+This is my source book.
+Helen put together a collection of excerpts from books of first time explorations, with tales of sailing the high seas, exploring the Northwest Passage, climbing mountains, crossing the Australian continent, canoeing the Labrador wilderness, even bicycling across China.
+Being fascinated by the Hubbard expedition through Labrador I did additional research and have posted some links below that give the complete story as well as follow-up expeditions.

 The Lure of the Labrador Wild - Dillon Wallace